[Editor’s note: This story was originally published December 2017. It has since been updated and republished to reflect changes in stock price.]

-The S&P 500 has risen 20% this year, but this increase has had a substantial impact on valuations.
-Notably, ever since the S&P’s upward rise in 2009, the average price-to-earnings ratio has increased significantly, from just under 15.5 in 2010 to a high over 24.8 today.
+The S&P 500 is in correction territory for the year, but its increase over the past few years has had a substantial impact on valuations.
+Notably, ever since the S&P’s upward rise in 2009, the average price-earnings ratio has increased significantly, from just under 15.5x in 2010 to a high of over 25x and its current 20x.

-A complaint often heard during bull markets such as this one involves cheap stocks (or low P/E stocks) becoming increasingly difficult to find.
+A complaint often heard involves cheap stocks (or low P/E stocks) becoming difficult to discern from value traps.
 However, this perception does not often reflect reality.
 Many stocks have enjoyed large increases in earnings, but for whatever reason, the stock price remains stuck at a lower valuation.
 Sometimes, even S&P 500 stocks fall into this category.

 So with all of that in mind, the following are three cheap stocks to buy that stand out from the crowd because of their low P/E ratios and high growth: